FAForever/faf-moderator-client/README.md

 ## Run from source

 1. Clone the project with git
-1. Import the project into IntelliJ as "Maven Project"
+1. Import the project into IntelliJ as "Gradle Project"
 1. Make sure you have the IntelliJ [Lombok plugin](https://plugins.jetbrains.com/idea/plugin/6317-lombok-plugin) installed
 1. Make sure you have `Enable annotation processing` enabled in the settings
 1. Add the dev profile as command line options ("VM options" in IntelliJ) using `-Dspring.profiles.active=dev`
+1. Add your platform as parameter for all Gradle processes e.g. `-PjavafxPlatform=win` for Windows.